MoffKalast/esp32_ros/README.md

 ## Installation

 Flash the firmware onto the ESP32-Cam module first and wire according to the above diagram (switch has to be closed for flashing).
+Once the ESP boots it'll flash the built in LED once.

 ```
 pip install websocket-client